wanatpj/h_blind/README.md

 watermark one or two, but not more with the same watermark.
 You still can have a small set of watermarks, but do not group pictures with the same watermark.
 This document describes a way to crack the results of E_BLIND embedding in the sense that we discover approximately the hidden watermark.
-It is provided CPU and GPU implementation of the crack.
+CPU and GPU implementations of the crack are provided.

 ## Concept of watermarking
 Quoting wikipedia: